MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

 ## Project Operations dual-write maps

 The following maps are required for a Project Operations solution.
+Dual write map versions are listed as of Project Operations May 2021 update, version 4.10.0.186.

 | **Entity map** | **Latest version** | **Initial sync** |
 | --- | --- | --- |